 Because we can buy citrus fruit almost year round, its easy to forget that it is a winter season crop.
 Right now is the best time for oranges, grapefruit and other citrus.
 For a healthy start to your day, combine orange and grapefruit segments with other fruit for a fantastic fresh fruit salad.
 It makes a refreshing snack too.

 Our orange tree produced a bumper crop this year, so my kitchen is overflowing with beautiful oranges.
 While we’ve been sharing the bounty with friends and neighbors, we still have lots of oranges on our hands.
 It’s tempting to just juice them, but nutritionally there is a better option.
-Just eat the whole orange!
+Eat the orange, and get healthy fiber that slows

 Fresh Fruit Salad